FabioBarbat0/BookRecommender/README.md

 ### ML Model
 The machine learning model is based on collaborative filtering and it was created by CreateML, a powerful framework of Apple that make easy the creation of a trained model.
-In fact, in this case, it was enough to give a small dataset.
-Check it out [**Dataset file**](./Dataset.csv).
+In this case, it was enough to give a small dataset.
+Check it out [**Dataset file**](./Dataset.csv).<br>
 The model was managed with CoreML.
 See [**Recommender file**](./BookRecommender/BookRecommender/ViewModel/Recommender.swift) for details.

 ### Google Books API
 To have the description of a book and (if it’s available) its preview, it was used Google Books API.
-With public searches it's not even need an API key.
+With public searches it's not even need an API key.<br>
 It was managed through the [**BookJSON file**](./BookRecommender/BookRecommender/ViewModel/BookJSON.swift).
-You can find the struct of the book to decode the JSON and its function.
+You can find the struct of the book to decode the JSON and its function.<br>
 The function ```loadData(isbn: String)``` will send the request to Google Books' servers to fetch book informations.
 It will return its description and its webReader link to see the preview.

 ### Database
 Since the dataset is small, the database containing the books informations (link of the cover image, ISBN, name) is local, making faster the loading of the informations.
-Check it out [**BookDB file**](./BookRecommender/BookRecommender/Model/BookDB.swift).
+Check it out [**BookDB file**](./BookRecommender/BookRecommender/Model/BookDB.swift).<br>
 The database is loaded when the app starts to run.
 See [**BookRecommenderApp file**](./BookRecommender/BookRecommender/BookRecommenderApp.swift).